Lfrancos/order-summary-component-main/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+> important not to do any changes directly to the CSS folder all the changes should happen to the SCSS folder, everything is separated and organized there so that it is easy to maintain.
 ### The challenge

 Users should be able to: